 Deaf and Hard of Hearing

 The Mountain View center-based D/HH program is a unique program that serves students preschool through fifth grade.
 The D/HH program provides a full continuum of service delivery.
 Services range from being fully mainstreamed to self-contained classes.
 Our program is based on the total communication philosophy, not method, which embraces all communication choices and utilizes the approaches that are most effective for each individual student.
-At this time, the program includes 65 students with mild to profound hearing losses.
+The program includes students with mild to profound hearing losses.
 The students have a variety of primary communication modalities ranging from aural/oral to English-based to ASL.
 Each child's communication mode is respected and encouraged.
 In general, the sign system utilized for instruction and interpreting is CASE/PSE (Conceptually Accurate Signed English/Pidgin Signed English).
 There is also strong emphasis on the development of each child's auditory, speech, and speechreading skills.
 Deaf role models, a Deaf studies program, organized social events with multi-age D/HH students, and sign classes for families, are all part of the program.
 Five Adams County school districts have an option to refer students to Mountain View, which is considered an "inter-district" or "center" school for the D/HH population.
 District 12 also offers center programs at the Middle and High School levels.